 Black walnut’s large, fernlike foliage provides light, airy shade for those grasses and ground covers not affected by juglone.
 In autumn, the leaves turn bright yellow, contrasting nicely with the tree’s rugged, dark bark.

 Black walnuts require a deep, fertile soil with a near-neutral or slightly acidic pH.
-They are pretty much disease-free and are threatened by few pests, with the exception of perhaps an occasional helicopter.
+They are pretty much disease-free and are threatened by few pests.

 Picking Up the Nuts